milindchawre/erav3-s9-resnet50-nn/README.md

 **Actual GPU Usage - nvidia-smi command**
 ![nvidia-smi](src/images/nvidia-smi.png)

+### Actual Training Result

+The maximum top1 validation accuracy of 71.00% was gained during 105th epoch, as you can see in the [training logs](./src/training_logs.log).
+The maximum top1 training accuracy of 74.88% was gained during last 110th epoch.

 ## Testing the Model

 Once the model has been trained and the `.pt` and `.pkl` files have been created, you can test the model using the following steps: